9. Configuration Management Policy

 - Implementation of approved changes are only performed by authorized personnel.

-- An up-to-date inventory of systems, including corresponding architecture diagrams for related products and services, is maintained in Confluence pages in the WayToHealth TQMS.
+- An up-to-date inventory of systems, including corresponding architecture diagrams for related products and services, is maintained by PMACS and available on request.

 - All systems are categorized as production, test, staging, and utility to differentiate based on criticality.

-- These reports are used to generate and / or maintain the diagrams and asset lists required by the Risk Assessment phase of WayToHealth's Risk Management procedures (§4.3.1).
+- These reports are used to generate and / or maintain the diagrams and asset lists required by the Risk Assessment phase of W2H's Risk Management procedures (§4.3.1).

-- All frontend functionality (admin dashboards and portals) is separated from backend (database and app servers) systems by being deployed on separate servers or containers.
+- All frontend functionality (admin dashboards and portals) is separated from backend (database and app servers) systems by being deployed on separate virtual or physical servers or containers.

 - All software and systems are tested using unit tests and end to end tests.